Who we are

 We do not share your personal data with anyone unless you give us an Informed Consent to do so.

-In the case that a Study wants to share your data with another organisation outside DTU – for example the University of Copenhagen or a Hospital – a data processing agreement will be made with this organisation prior to the start of the Study (“pre-Study”).
-You will then give your informed consent to sharing of your data with this organisation as part of the informed consent flow, before participating in the Study.
+In the case that a Study wants to share your data with another organization outside DTU – for example the University of Copenhagen or a Hospital – a data processing agreement will be made with this organization prior to the start of the Study (“pre-Study”).
+You will then give your informed consent to sharing your data with this organization as part of the informed consent flow, before participating in the Study.

-In the case that a Study wants to share your data with another organisation outside DTU after a Study is finished (“post-Study”) a data processing agreement will be made with this organisation.
-You will then be contacted to give your informed consent to sharing of your data with this organisation.
-If you do not consent to sharing of your data, your data will not be shared.
+In the case that a Study wants to share your data with another organization outside DTU after a Study is finished (“post-Study”) a data processing agreement will be made with this organization.
+You will then be contacted to give your informed consent to sharing your data with this organization.
+If you do not consent to the sharing of your data, your data will not be shared.